Soraba

-Soraba is a Taluk in Shivamogga district in the state of Karnataka in India.
-Anavatti is the Major Town and commercial centre in Soraba Taluk.
+Soraba is a taluk in Shivamogga district in the state of Karnataka in India.
+Soraba is the major town and commercial centre in Soraba taluk.

 Soraba is located at 14.38°N 75.1°E. It has an average elevation of 580 metres (1902 feet).

 History

 The town derives its name from its earlier name Surabhipura meaning town of Surabhi.
 Surabhi was a holy cow which used to milk on a stone statue of the god Sri Ranganatha.